 $1700 ($1500 for U-M SSW MSW & PhD students and U-M SSW field instructors)

-The Spring 2017 cohort is running March 10, 2017 through May 19, 2017.
-Registration for the Fall 2017 cohort will open in June 2017.
+The Combined Pediatric & Adult Track will not be offered in Fall 2017, but will be back in Winter 2018.
+Registration for the Winter 2018 cohort will open in the fall.
 If you would like to be notified when registration opens, please request to join our mailing list.

 In this module, participants will learn about the nature and implications of integrated care, and will become fluent in the key terms that have come to describe it.
 Topics will include key public policies affecting the integrated care movement, including the Affordable Care Act; successful models of integrated care; population health management and health disparities; and ethical challenges and opportunities in integrated care.
 The transition to integrated care will be framed as a paradigm shift from disease-oriented to recovery-oriented service delivery, resulting in new opportunities and challenges, and direct implications for consumers and their families.